tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ### Administer a Google Form Survey

-To gather input from the students enrolled in the anatomy course, create a Google Form with access authentication.
+To gather input from the students enrolled in the  course, create a Google Form with access authentication.
 The form should include the following questions, each of which will be answered on a 1–5 Likert scale.

 See the sample survey for details : /GitHub/Yukari_code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 ### Download and Cleanup the Data

 Once the Google Form survey has been administered to the students, download the data in Excel format.
 Check and clean the data.
-For any students who did not provide responses, Leave their entries blank.
+For any students who declined to respond to the survey, create their entries with blank answers.

-The cleaned data will be input into the Yukari Data Manager spreadsheet to generate the data required for use with the Yukari Code.

 ### Generate and Format Input Data for the Yukari Code

-Input the cleaned survey data to Yukari Data Manager and Generate input data for the Yukari Code: See READEME_YMD for details.
+Copy and Paste the cleaned survey data to Yukari Data Manager and generate input data for the Yukari Code: See READEME_YMD for details.

 ### Run Yukari Code for the Data